icegulch/flagstafffrenzy/src/dear-dave/2010-09-23-worse-than-the-dmv.md

 ---
 title: Worse Than the DMV!
-date: 2010-09-23
+publish_date: "2010-09-23T20:41:02Z"
 ---

 Dear Dave,

 I'm a professional music scholar.
 If I told you my real name, you'd recognize it immediately.
-I'm _that famous.
+I'm _that famous_.

 I've spent the past twenty-five years working on my magnum opus, a documentary which examines the role of the G7 chord in western civilization.
 The thirty-two seconds of material I've finished so far is brilliant, I must say.